simonesilvestroni/m2m-website/_pages/about.md

 {% include pattern-figure.html image="/assets/images/emilio-albertoni-playing-live.jpg" alt="Emilio Albertoni playing live" caption="Emilio Albertoni playing live" width="720" height="960" %}

 Born in Cremona (Italy), a passion for new wave, electronica and trip hop led him to learn to play guitar and synths.
 At 22, Emilio moved to Ravenna, where he got to work with several local bands, collaborating as multi-instrumentalist, producer and sound engineer in the studio.

+He'd toured from 2010 al 2015 with Bruno Valeri and Nevica, taking charge of concert production and defining all the technical facets of the live shows.

+In 2022, Emilio co-founded Lagnofono Factory, a small independent label where he curates and manages artistic productions.

 He wrote and produced with Mono:fi, Bruno Valeri, Arva Vacua and IsadoraD.
 As of recently, he started a new collaboration with Simone Silvestroni of Minutes to Midnight (UK), with whom he's working at the debut album.